probhask/resume_fair/README.md

 ## Introduction
 This project is a **Resume Builder App** developed using React, TypeScript, and `@react-pdf/renderer`.
 The app allows users to input their personal details, education, experience, skills, and other information, and generates a resume in PDF format using customizable templates.

+### Deployment
+This project has been successfully deployed on **Netlify** making it easily accessible online.
+You can view th live version of the project by visiting the following link: [Netlify Deployment Link🔗](https://resume-fair.netlify.app/)
 ![Welcome page](./websiteMedia/1.png)

 ### Features
 - **Customizable Resume Templates**: Users can select from multiple templates to generate their resume.